 The Early Years Professional Development Committee is pleased to offer free learning opportunities for Early Years professionals who work with and support the children and families in Chatham-Kent.

-Wednesday, October 27, 2021, 6:30 - 8:00 pm
+- Tuesday, May 31, 6:30 - 8:00 pm

 - Thursday, June 2, 6:30 - 8:00 pm

 Community of Practice Facebook group is the place for early years educators to share professional development opportunities, as well as reflections from their experience.
 Leaders and learners welcome!